pmacswebteam/drug-data/README.md

 Each cell line has a file with the dose response data.
 These files are used to draw the does response curves you see when clicking a cell in the heatmap.

+## The plot function
+It is modified to take the 5 parameters estimates from R nplr library (https://github.com/fredcommo/nplr).